cosmos/ibc/papers/2020-05/src/clients.md

 elect to validate parts of state transitions in particular cases, and can validate the entire state transition if doing so is asymptotically efficient, perhaps through compression using a SNARK [@coda_protocol].

+Externally, however, the light client verification functions used by IBC clients must have *finality*, such that verified blocks (subject to the usual consensus safety assumptions), once verified, cannot be reverted.
+The safety of higher abstraction layers of the IBC protocol and guarantees provided to the applications using the protocol depends on this property of finality.

-Clients could also act as thresholding views of other clients.
+In order to graft finality onto Nakamoto consensus algorithms, such as used in Bitcoin [@bitcoin], clients can act as thresholding views of internal, non-final clients.
 In the case where modules utilising the IBC protocol to interact with probabilistic-finality consensus algorithms which might require different finality thresholds for different applications, one write-only client could be created to track headers and many read-only clients with different finality thresholds (confirmation depths after which state roots are considered final) could use that same state.
+Of course, this will introduce different security assumptions than those required of full nodes running the consensus algorithm, and trade-offs which must be balanced by the user on the basis of their application-specific security needs.

 The client protocol is designed to support third-party introduction.
 Consider the general example:
 Alice, a module on a machine, wants to introduce Bob, a second module on a second machine who Alice knows (and who knows Alice),